Pandonyx/fitsupply-backend/README.md

 | Method | Endpoint        | Description                                 | Authentication |
 | :----- | :-------------- | :------------------------------------------ | :------------- |
 | `GET`  | `sales-report/` | Get a report of sales data (e.g., monthly). | Admin Only     |

-_Note: The exact endpoint paths and required permissions (e.g., Admin Only) depend on the implementation in your `urls.py` and `views.py` files.
-This documentation assumes a standard RESTful convention._